Diffusion-based RGB-D Semantic Segmentation with Deformable Attention Transformer: Experimental Evaluation

 \subsubsection{Evaluation results on challenging datasets}

-We evaluate our diffusion based framework using 3 encoder variants namely DAT++-T, DAT++-S, DAT++-B \cite{DAT++}.
-They achieve \ac{sota} results compared to current literature in the field as shown in Table \ref{tab: SOTA comparison}.
+We evaluate our diffusion based framework using 3 encoder variants, namely DAT++-T, DAT++-S, DAT++-B \cite{DAT++}.
+They achieve \ac{sota} results compared to current literature in the field, as shown in Table \ref{tab: SOTA comparison}.
 On the NYUv2 dataset, our method with the DAT++-S encoder achieves the best meanIoU of 61.2\% which is the number one on the dataset leaderboard at the time of writing.
 Interestingly, increasing the model size to DAT++-B leads to 0.4\% performance drop.
-This might be the overfitting problem when using a large model on a small dataset like NYUv2 dataset.
-On the SUN-RGBD dataset, we achieved the best result of 53.9\% with DAT++-B encoder.
-We lose only to GeminiFusion with Swin-Large encoder (197M parameters) which is much larger than DAT++-B encoder (94M parameters).
-Therefore, our method remains the best method performing on the SUN-RGBD dataset compared with other similar size models.
-Furthermore, when we evaluate on the SUN-RGBD dataset using the model trained on NYUv2 dataset and vice versa, we observe only a modest performance drop for all variants of our model, which suggests a good generalization capability of our method.
+This might be the overfitting problem when using a large model on a small dataset like the NYUv2 dataset.
+On the SUN-RGBD dataset, we achieved the best result of 53.9\% with the DAT++-B encoder.
+We lose only to GeminiFusion with the Swin-Large encoder (369.2M parameters), which is much larger than our biggest model with the DAT++-B encoder (256.8M parameters).
+Therefore, our method remains the best method performing on the SUN-RGBD dataset compared with other similar size.
+Our method outperforms others more on the small NYUv2 dataset than on the larger SUN-RGBD, showing its strength with limited data.
+Furthermore, when we evaluate on the SUN-RGBD dataset using the model trained on the NYUv2 dataset and vice versa, we observe only a modest performance drop for all variants of our model, which suggests a good generalization capability of our method.